Liouville Conformal Field Theory on even-dimensional spheres: Auxiliary computations and proofs

 Then critical points of the functional $J$ correspond to variational solutions of

-Moreover the functional $J$ is unchanged if $h$ is shifted by an additive constant : we can therefore consider a minimizing sequence $(h_k)_{k\in\mathbb{N}}$ of elements of $H^{\frac d2}(\mathbb{S}^d,g_0)$ with zero mean on the sphere.
-In that case we can apply the Moser-Trudinger-type inequality \ref{Mos_Tru} to get that for any $k$ we have
+Moreover the functional $J$ is unchanged if $h$ is shifted by an additive constant: we can therefore consider a minimizing sequence $(h_k)_{k\in\mathbb{N}}$ of elements of $H^{\frac d2}(\mathbb{S}^d,g_0)$ with zero mean on the sphere.
+In that case we can apply the Moser-Trudinger-type inequality (Proposition \ref{Mos_Tru}) to get that for any $k$ we have

 for some positive constants.
-Then a recursive application of the standard Poincar\'e inequality on the sphere shows that
+Then a recursive application of the Poincar\'e inequality on the sphere shows that

 for positive constants.
-As a consequence the sequence of the $(h_k)_{k\in\mathbb{N}}$ is bounded in $H^{\frac d2}(\mathbb{S}^d,g_0)$ so it admits a subsequence that converges weakly in $H^{\frac d2}(\mathbb{S}^d,g_0)$ towards some $h_0$ and clearly $h_0$ is a variational solution of \eqref{Lio_equ}.
-Standard elliptic regularity results show that (one can find a version of) $h_0$ (which) is actually smooth on $\mathbb{S}^d$, and therefore a standard solution of the above problem.
-We show below that it is actually the unique solution for this problem.
+As a consequence the sequence of the $(h_k)_{k\in\mathbb{N}}$ is bounded in $H^{\frac d2}(\mathbb{S}^d,g_0)$ so it admits a subsequence that converges weakly in $H^{\frac d2}(\mathbb{S}^d,g_0)$ towards some $h_0$ which is thus a critical point of $J$, and therefore a variational solution of Equation~\eqref{Lio_equ}.
+However we can deduce from~\cite[Theorem 1.1]{UV00} that $h_0$ is actually smooth on $\mathbb{S}^d$, and therefore that $h_0$ does indeed solve Equation~\eqref{Lio_equ} in the strong sense.

-To finish up, we define $\overline{h}_0$ by setting $e^{d\overline{h}_0}:=\frac{e^{d(h+\frac12\ln w)}}{\int_{\mathbb{S}^d}e^{d(h+\frac12\ln w)}d\lambda}$ and $u_0:=\overline{h}_0+\frac{1}{d}\ln \frac{c_0}{\Lambda}$.
+To finish up, we define $\overline{h}_0$ by setting $e^{d\overline{h}_0}:=\frac{e^{d(h+\frac12\ln w_0)}}{\int_{\mathbb{S}^d}e^{d(h+\frac12\ln w_0)}\mathrm{d}\lambda_{g_0}}$ and $\phi_0:=\overline{h}_0+\frac{1}{d}\ln \frac{c_0}{\Lambda}$.
 Then we have that